Ficool

 He laid it against the Iron Consortium data.

-Not an alliance between two separate entities.
+Not a partnership between two separate things.

-One entity operating through two institutional faces.
+One thing running through two institutional faces.

 The Iron Consortium was a Children of Medusa operation.

-He sat with this for a moment.
+He sat with that a moment.

-Then he adjusted the plan accordingly.
+Then he adjusted the plan.

 He checked the dates.